layilin/SP23-33852/full-text.md

 [^f93n1]: The morning star or the planet Venus when found in the sky before sunrise.

-[^f93n2]: Sugar cane turns yellow when it is ripe.
+[^f93n2]: Sugarcane turns yellow when it is ripe.

-[^f93n3]: Sugar cane buds.
-To produce new sugar cane, sugar cane stalks with buds on them were planted in the ground.
+[^f93n3]: Sugarcane buds.
+To produce new sugarcane, sugarcane stalks with buds on them were planted in the ground.

 ---